rrishi-r/Movie-Network-App/README.md

 * Login to view the latest news based on movie / news preferences
 * Receive weekly email updates on the latest news highlights

+This app was developed using MongoDB, Express.js, React.js, Node.js, HTML, CSS, Langchain, and OpenAI’s GPT API.

 ## App Walkthrough